Sixth Form Courses

 Extended Project AQA

 Students can apply to be considered to take an extended project when they start their A-Levels.
 This qualification is an externally assessed qualification which is equivalent to half an A-Level.
 The extended project is viewed very positively by universities and students develop very good research and independent learning skills whilst undertaking the project.
-More information is available in the course brochure.
+More information is available in the Sixth Form Course Guide document.

 In addition to their chosen A-Level subjects, all Sixth Form students attend enrichment activity sessions for two hours per week.
 All students follow the Compulsory Core Programme (CCP) as part of this package.
 This covers a range of study skills, PHSE, citizenship, world affairs, careers education and the UCAS process.
 Students also have one hour of PE scheduled every Wednesday afternoon, in which we offer a wide range of interesting activities such as Ultimate Frisbee, ping pong, dodge ball tournaments and our own Sixth Form Sports Day, as well as team sports and fixtures.